AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Block storage/Change the operating system/Replace the system disk by using a public image.md

         **Note:** If you have renewed your instance and downgraded the configurations, the system disk space cannot be changed until the next billing cycle starts.

     3.  **Security enhancement**:
-        -   If the new OS is Windows, you can only use password authentication.
+        -   If the new OS is Windows, you can only select password for the authentication.

             ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/9682/15623087395517_en-US.png)

-        -   If the instance is an I/O optimized instance and the new OS is Linux, you can use a password or an SSH key pair for authentication.
-In this case, we recommend you set a logon password or bind an SSH key pair.
+        -   If the instance is an I/O optimized instance and the new OS is Linux, you can select key pair, password, or set after change.
+In this case, we recommend you to bind an SSH key pair, if needs must refer to [create an SSH key pair](reseller.en-US/Security/Key pairs/Use an SSH key pair.md#).

             ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/9682/15623087395518_en-US.png)